lbrndnr/ImagePickerSheetController/Carthage/Checkouts/Quick/Documentation/ArrangeActAssert.md

 }
 ```

-The new name indicates:
+The new name:

 1. Is clear about what is being tested: `testPeel` indicates it's the `Banana.peel()` method.
-2. Is clear about when the test should pass: `makesTheBananaEdible` indicates it's when the
+2. Is clear about when the test should pass: `makesTheBananaEdible` indicates the
    banana is edible once the method has been called.

 ## Testing Conditions